 -

 Presentation

-Amid a plethora of local and national strategies to tackle violent crime, many led by different government departments and involving multiple agencies, this session considers how to achieve effective join up between local, regional and national approaches that prioritises place.
+This session considers how to achieve effective join up between local, regional and national approaches that prioritises place.

+-